 The descent to the col was only interrupted by the slog back up to Polemonium, and I was back before 9.
 I had a nice long rest before I packed up camp.
 Three guys out day tripping Castle Towers stumbled past me just before I headed out, letting me know I had just missed seeing a wolverine near Helm Glacier!

 I weaved my way out of the pass and up the meadows south slopes of Gentian Peak.
-Carrying all my gear, I crossed over Gentian Peak, which offered great views of the lake and Panorama Ridge.
+Carrying all my gear, I crossed over Gentian Peak, which offered great views of the lake and Panorama Ridge, but it was getting a bit hazy.

 I dropped to a high col with a permanent snow field and some amazing tarns and quartz outcrops.
 The quartz was visible from kilometers away.